SPRINT: Scalable and Predictive Intent Refinement for LLM-Enhanced Session-based Recommendation: Acknowledgments

 \subsubsection{\textbf{Datasets.}}

-We use three real‑world datasets: Beauty (Amazon), Yelp, and Books (Amazon)~\cite{LLM4SBR, ELCRec,FAPAT,RLMRec,LLMESR}.
-We apply $k$-core filtering with $k = 5$ for all datasets.
-To construct the session dataset, we follow the conventional SBR preprocessing setup~\cite{gru4rec, SR-GNN, narm}.
-Specifically, sessions longer than $L_{\text{max}}$ are sliced into non-overlapping segments, while sessions shorter than $L_{\text{min}}$ are discarded.
-We sort all sessions by the timestamp of their last event and use the 80th and 90th percentiles of these timestamps as cut‑off points to split the data into training, validation, and test sets in an 8:1:1 ratio.
+We use three real‑world datasets: Beauty (Amazon)~\cite{mcauley2015image}, Yelp~\cite{yelp_open_dataset}, and Books (Amazon)~\cite{mcauley2015image}, following \cite{LLM4SBR, ELCRec,FAPAT,RLMRec,LLMESR}.
+For preprocessing, we follow the conventional protocol~\cite{LLM4SBR, MiasRec, FAPAT} and apply $5$-core filtering.
+For data splitting, we sort all sessions by the timestamp of their last event and use the 80th and 90th percentiles of these timestamps as cut‑off points to split the data into training, validation, and test sets in an 8:1:1 ratio.
 Table \ref{tab:dataset} presents detailed statistics.